 Psalm 84:5 says, “You bless all who depend on you for their strength.
 Do you want God’s blessing in your life?
 Then you need to depend on God for your strength.

 One of the most famous Christians of the 19th century was a guy named Hudson Taylor.
 He was a missionary to China, and he was a spiritual giant and a brilliant man.
 In his old age, he lost his health and became very weak.
-He wrote a letter to a friend that said this: “I am so weak I can no longer work.
-I am so weak I can no longer study.
-I am so weak I can no longer read my Bible.
-I cannot even pray.
-I can only lie still in the arms of God like a little child in trust.”
+He wrote a letter to a friend that said this: “I am so weak I can no longer work or read my Bible.
+He lie’s still in the arms of God like a little child in trust.”

 Blessed is the man whose strength is in thee; in whose heart are the ways of them.